-ELIGIBILITY
+ELIGIBILITY-ACADEMICS

-- Student athletes and participants in extracurricular activities must pursue a curriculum defined and approved by the Principal as a full-time curriculum. - Students must have passed four full time subjects during the previous grading period.
-Eligibility for the first grading period in the fall is based upon final grades from the previous year.
-In essence, if a student has not passed four full time subjects the previous grading period, that student will lose the privilege of participating in interscholastic sports or extracurricular activities for fifteen days of the next grading period. - Students must maintain an overall grade point average of 1.6 while competing in athletics or activities.
-A roster of all athletes is provided by the school counselors to classroom teachers.
-Teachers will report students who have a cumulative failing grade during the current grading period in their course.
-If the athlete is failing other subjects as well, or if the student is not maintaining a 1.6 grade point average, that student will be rendered ineligible on a week-to-week basis until that student has raised his or her grade point average to a 1.6.
-Students in other activities will follow the same guidelines and will be monitored by their sponsors for all major activities. - If a student is rendered ineligible for any reason, the Athletic Director will advise the coach or sponsor for the activity and the student of the reason for the ineligibility.
-The Guidance Counselor will advise the student's parent or guardian concerning the performance of the student and possible remedies. - Students who are ineligible on a week-to-week Sunday to Sunday basis will NOT be permitted to practice, play or participate in that week's activities.
-The extra time allotted is to be utilized by the student to improve his or her work or to make up any missing assignments or tests. - Participation in extracurricular activities is a privilege.
-A student currently serving consequences for inappropriate school and/or bus conduct will be prohibited from participating in extracurricular activities.
-Any student with multiple or serious disciplinary events may be excluded from participation for an extended period at the discretion of the administration. - Participation of students in extracurricular activities (baseball, basketball, football, softball, tennis, volleyball, wrestling, etc.) does not serve as an excuse for not participating in the daily requirements of the physical education program.
-Students who opt to refrain from participation will not be permitted to participate in any school-affiliated activity on that day.
+Student athletes and participants in extracurricular activities must pursue a curriculum defined and approved by the principal as a full-time curriculum.
+Students must meet or exceed PIAA standards to be eligible to compete.

+Currently, students must have passed four of six or five of seven full credit subjects during the previous grading period.
+Eligibility for the first grading period in the fall is based upon the final grades from the preceding year.
+Students must maintain an overall grade point average of 1.6 while competing in interscholastic athletics and extracurricular activities.
+The principal and athletic director provides a roster of all student-athletes, to all classroom teachers.
+Each week teachers will refer to the principal those student athletes who have a cumulative failing grade for the current grading period.
+If the student athlete is failing three subjects or more, or if the student has not maintained a 1.6 grade point average, that student athlete will be rendered ineligible on a week-to week basis until said student has raised their grade point average to 1.6.
+Students involved in the other activities will follow the same guidelines and will be monitored by their sponsors for all major activities.
+Students who are ineligible on a week-to-week basis will not be permitted to practice, play, or participate in any way in that week's activities.
+The extra time allotted is to be utilized by the student to improve his/her work or to make-up any missing assignment and/or tests.

-ATTENDANCE
+ELIGIBILITY - ATTENDANCE

-- Students participating in any athletic or extracurricular activity, including practice must be in attendance the full day on which the activity takes place.
-Tardiness will not be tolerated, and any student who is tardy must have special clearance through the Principal's office in order to partake in any activity that day.
-Students, who are legally absent because of a doctor's or dental appointment, funeral, etc., must produce a legal excuse and must also be cleared through the Principal's office.
-At the beginning of the season or school year, the coach or sponsor will address these issues with the participants. - A student who is absent twenty (20) or more days per semester will lose eligibility in the interscholastic sports program until such time the student has attended forty-five (45) days of school after the 20th absence.
+Students participating in any athletic event or extracurricular activity, including practice, must be in attendance the full day on which the activity takes place.
+If a student needs to be absent due to a family situation or other emergency, please communicate with the athletic director and/or principal in advance whenever possible.
+Tardiness will not be tolerated, and any student who is tardy must have special clearance through the principal's office in order to participate in any activity that day.
+Students, who are legally tardy because of a medical appointment, funeral, etc., must produce a legal excuse and also, must be cleared through the principal's office.
+A student who is absent 20 or more days per semester will lose eligibility in the interscholastic sports program until such time the student has attended sixty days of school after the 20th absence.